What Are Your Cravings Trying to Tell You?

 Patterns Associated with Sweet Cravings: qi deficiency, blood deficiency, dampness & phlegm

-🍫 Bitter Cravings: Clearing Heat from the Heart and Small Intestine
+Bitter Cravings: Clearing Heat & Easing the Mind

 Are dark chocolate and coffee your go-tos?
 A strong desire for bitter foods may signal an imbalance in the Heart and Small Intestine, the organs linked to the Fire element in TCM.
 These organs are associated with joy, overexcitement and circulation.
 Bitter cravings can arise when there is excess heat or inflammation in the body or emotional overwhelm, such as anxiety or restlessness.